Walchand-Linux-Users-Group/Linux/commands/host/README.md

-# host
+# command

-Host command in Linux system is used for DNS (Domain Name System) lookup operations
+host

 ---

 ## Description
- This command is used to find the IP address of a particular domain name or if you want to find out the domain name of a particular IP address the host command becomes handy.
+ Host command in Linux system is used for DNS (Domain Name System) lookup operations.This command is used to find the IP address of a particular domain name or if you want to find out the domain name of a particular IP address the host command becomes handy.
 You can also find more specific details of a domain by specifying the corresponding option along with the domain name.
 ---

 ## Syntax